gamma-opt/DecisionProgramming.jl/docs/src/decision-programming/analyzing-decision-strategies.md

 # [Analyzing Decision Strategies](@id analyzing-decision-strategies)
 ## Introduction
-This section focuses on how we can analyze fixed decision strategies $Z$ on an influence diagram $G$, such as ones resulting from the optimization.
+This section focuses on how we can analyze fixed decision strategies $Z$ on an influence diagram $G$, such as ones obtained by solving the Decision Programming model described in [the previous section](@ref decision-model).
 We can rule out all incompatible and inactive paths from the analysis because they do not influence the outcomes of the strategy.
 This means that we only consider paths $𝐬$ that are compatible and active $𝐬 \in 𝐒(X) \cap 𝐒(Z)$.

 ## Generating Compatible Paths